What Are the Top Complications from Truck Accidents?

 Never speak with another insurance company about the truck accident without your lawyer.

 The short answer is yes.
-It's very important to have legal representation before you even begin the claim process following a truck crash.
+It's important to have legal representation before beginning the claim process following a truck crash.

 After you have experienced a harrowing truck accident, you will have plenty to deal with, and you will need time to recuperate.

-Hiring an attorney to oversee your claim means you will not have to speak to and deal with the insurance companies, trucking companies, and other people involved in the settlement of your truck accident.
+Hiring an attorney to oversee your claim means you will not have to speak to and deal with the insurance companies, trucking companies, and other people involved in settling your truck accident.

 This can both improve your claim and give you peace of mind.